Alexander Orlov (Soviet defector): Defection

-Meanwhile, the Great Purge continued as Stalin and his inner circle sought to exterminate all suspected enemies of the people.
+Meanwhile, the Great Purge continued as Stalin and his inner circle sought to exterminate all suspected "enemies of the people".
 Orlov was alerted as close associates and friends were arrested, tortured and shot, one by one.
 In 1938, Orlov realised that he would soon be next.
 When he received orders from Moscow to report to a Soviet ship in Antwerp, Orlov was certain that he was about to be arrested.
 Instead of obeying, Orlov fled with his wife and daughter to Canada.

-Before leaving Paris, Orlov left two letters for the Soviet Ambassador, one for Stalin and one for the NKVD chief Yezhov.
+Before leaving Paris, Orlov left two letters for the Soviet ambassador, one for Stalin and one for the NKVD chief Yezhov.
 He told them that he would reveal everything he knew about NKVD operations if any action was taken against him or his family.
 In a two-page attachment, Orlov listed the codenames of numerous illegals and moles operating in the West.

-Orlov also sent a letter to Trotsky alerting him to presence of the NKVD agent Mark Zborowski (codename TULIP) in the entourage of his son, Lev Sedov.
+Orlov also sent a letter to Trotsky alerting him to the presence of the NKVD agent Mark Zborowski (codename TULIP) in the entourage of his son, Lev Sedov.
 Trotsky dismissed this letter as a provocation.
 Then, Orlov traveled with his family to the United States and went underground.
 The NKVD, presumably on orders from Stalin, did not try to locate him until 1969.

 The Secret History

 After his defection in 1938, he was afraid of being killed like other NKVD defectors such as Ignace Reiss.
 Therefore, he wrote a letter to Stalin promising to keep all secrets he knew if Stalin spared him and his family.
 Orlov kept his word and published his memoir The Secret History of Stalin's Crimes only after the death of Stalin in March 1953, fifteen years after his own flight.

-To announce publication of his memoir, he published four excerpts in LIFE magazine in April 1953:
+To announce the publication of his memoir, he published four excerpts in LIFE magazine in April 1953: